Official Derby Resources

 What all the best dressed officials are wearing.
-Note that this is only mandatory for WFTDA Playoffs and Champs, but you can expect that a large majority of head officials will require this for their games as well, so you may as well be prepared to follow it all the time.
+Note that this is only mandatory for WFTDA postseason play, but you can expect that a large majority of head officials will require this for their games as well, so you may as well be prepared to follow it all the time.

 Official non-officiating documents of interest to officials:

 Applies to all participants in WFTDA derby, including skaters, officials, coaches.
 This is not a joke, and should be taken extremely seriously.

 How to handle especially naughty people.
 Note that the officiating guidelines now explain where fouled out and expelled skaters can sit, so this is primarily concerned with paperwork.

 All the things that need to happen for a game to be officially sanctioned.
 HNSOs should be *very* familiar with this document.
 Update: as of the December 1st, 2017 rules update, officials CAN be expected to enforce this document!

 Primarily of interest to officials only because this is where the 14-skater roster limit went.
 And that only applies to sanctioned games now.
 (Update: it's now 15.
 But still only applies to sanctioned games.)